NELSONZHAO/machine-learning-implementation-with-numpy/README.md

 # Introduction

-This repo mainly implements some of the machine learning and deep learning algorithms through Python's basic data structures and modules, mainly relying on numpy.
+This repo contains implementation of some of the machine learning algorithms, without using packages.

+# Purpose
+Just for fun!

+# Schedule
+- Perceptron (Completed)
+- Dual Perceptron (Completed)
+- KNN (On going)